globe icon

 What Is Lendermarket?

-Lendermarket is a peer-to-peer (P2P) lending marketplace that lists short-term loans between 30 days and 53 months and interest between 9% and 16% per annum.
-A 60-day buyback guarantee secures all loans.
+Lendermarket is a peer-to-peer (P2P) lending marketplace that lists short-term loans between 30 days and 53 months with interest between 9% and 16% per annum.

 The minimum deposit is only 10€, and you can diversify your investments across seven countries.
 Learn more about this P2P lending platform in our latest Lendermarket review.